esentis/infinite_grouped_list/README.md

 To use the InfiniteGroupedList widget, you need to provide several callbacks:

-`onLoadMore`: A function that fetches more data.
+- `onLoadMore(PaginationInfo)`: A function that fetches more data.

+- `PaginationInfo` is a helper class that keeps track of the current offset and page of the InfiniteGroupedList.
+It's primarily used in the onLoadMore function, providing necessary information for paginated data fetching from a backend or local data source.
+In a typical scenario, these values are used as parameters for API calls or database queries to load the appropriate 'page' of data.
+For instance, in the onLoadMore function, the PaginationInfo instance is passed as an argument where you could use paginationInfo.offset and paginationInfo.page to fetch data accordingly from your data source.

-`itemBuilder`: A function that builds the individual list items.
+- `itemBuilder`: A function that builds the individual list items.
-`groupBy`: A function that defines the criterion for grouping items.
+- `groupBy`: A function that defines the criterion for grouping items.
-`groupCreator`: A function that assigns a name to each group.
+- `groupCreator`: A function that assigns a name to each group.

 Additionally, the widget provides an `InfiniteGroupedListController`.
 This controller allows for programmatically fetching data and refreshing the list, providing you with precise control over the list's behavior.